 To identify children in need, Operation Warm works with community partners.
-This ensures that the coats go to the kids that need them the most.
+This ensures the coats go to the kids who most need them.

-While getting paid to wear clothing from companies is unlikely, it’s possible to get free clothing by trying out a new product from athletic brands.
-New products undergo thorough testing to determine whether they’re practical and can endure the rigors of training.
+While getting paid to wear clothing from companies is unlikely, getting free clothing is possible by trying out a new product from athletic brands.
+New products undergo thorough testing to determine whether they're practical and can endure the rigors of training.

 Are you an athlete or a fitness enthusiast?
-Do you have a passion for sport, fashion, and the Reebok brand?
-Reebok may want to send you free shoes and/or clothing in exchange for your review.
+Are you passionate about sport, fashion, and the Reebok brand?
+Reebok may want to send you free shoes or clothing in exchange for your review.

-If you meet the company’s requirements (be a U.S. resident, meet the weekly activity requirement, be at least 18 years old), you can join the Reebok Product Testing group and test products of the future.
+If you meet the company's requirements (be a US resident, complete the weekly activity requirement, and be at least 18 years old), you can join the Reebok Product Testing group and test products of the future.